amanzi/amanzi/spack/README.md

 ```

 # Clone Spack
-Download spack on your machine:
+Download Spack on your machine:
 ```
 git clone git@github.com:spack/spack
 ```

-Add spack in your environement (and maybe your bash_profile script.):
+Add Spack in your environment (and maybe your bash_profile script.):
 ```
 source ${PATH_TO_SPACK}/spack/share/spack/setup-env.sh
 ```